-The Ph.D. in Aging Studies is a research-oriented program designed to train future leaders in the field of aging.
+The Ph.D. in Aging Studies is a research-oriented program designed to train future researchers and leaders in the field of aging.
 The program admits students who show exceptional promise to become strong academic, public sector, and corporate researchers.
-Students should expect to enroll in the program full-time (9 credits in fall, 9 credits in spring, and 6 credits in summer).
+Students are encouraged to enroll in the program full-time (9 credits in fall, 9 credits in the spring, and 6 credits in summer) until graduation.

 Program Admission Requirements

 - A Bachelor's Degree

 - GPA of 3.25

 - Completion of the GRE within the last 5 years with preferred scores of at least the 50th percentile on Verbal, 30th percentile on Quantitative and 50th percentile on Analytical Writing

 - Applicants where English is not the language of instruction must also submit a TOEFL iBT score of at least 79 which corresponds to a score of 600 on the old TOEFL test